nodejs/Release/README.md

 Every major version covered by the LTS plan will be actively maintained for a period of 12 months from the date it enters LTS coverage.
 Following those 12 months of active support, the major version will transition into "maintenance" mode for 18 additional months.
+Prior to Node.js 12 the active period was 18 months and the maintenance period 12 months.

 The exact date that a release stream will be moved to LTS, moved between LTS modes, or deprecated will be chosen no later than the first day of the month.